 STAR INCLUSIONS: Bruges – Essex Farm Cemetery – Trench of Death

 Today we leave Ypres and travel south to the battlefields of the Somme.
 Our first stop is the battlefield of Messines, scene of a huge Allied attack in 1917 that was heralded by the explosion of 19 massive mines.
 We will then travel to French Flanders, and the very moving 1916 battlefield of Fromelles, where Australia lost 5533 men during its first action on the Western Front.
-While here we will visit the Australian Memorial Park, VC Corner Cemetery (the only all-Australian cemetery in France), the site of the recently discovered Australian mass grave at Pheasant Wood and the brand new Fromelles (Pheasant Wood) Cemetery, where 250 Australian and British soldiers were laid to rest in 2010.
-Leaving Fromelles, we will visit the magnificent Canadian memorial at Vimy Ridge and spend time wandering the maze of preserved trenches on the site.
+While here we will visit the Australian Memorial Park, VC Corner Cemetery (the only all-Australian cemetery in France), the site of the recently discovered Australian mass grave at Pheasant Wood and the new Fromelles (Pheasant Wood) Cemetery, where 250 Australian and British soldiers were laid to rest in 2010.
+We will also visit the new Fromelles museum, opened in 2014, which tells the story of Australia’s disastrous involvement in the battle of Fromelles in 1916.
 Our final stop of the day is the battlefield of Bullecourt, where Australia lost 10,000 men in two great battles in 1917.
-We will pay our respects to them at the Slouch Hat memorial in the centre of town and the Australian Memorial Park on the site of the German front line.
+We will pay our respects to them at the Slouch Hat memorial in the center of town and the Australian Memorial Park on the site of the German front line.
 A packed lunch is included today, and we will enjoy dinner in our hotel on our arrival in the Somme.
 (B, L, D)

-STAR INCLUSIONS: Touring of the battlefields including Fromelles, Pheasant Wood, Vimy Ridge and Bullecourt – preserved trenches
+STAR INCLUSIONS: Touring of the battlefields between Ypres and the Somme including Fromelles, Vimy Ridge and Bullecourt – Picnic lunch

 An Anzac Day we will never forget!
 We have an early start this morning and a short drive to the Australian National Memorial at Villers-Bretonneux.
-We will gather here with thousands of other Australians to pay our respects to our 48,000 countrymen who were killed during fighting on the Western Front.
+We will gather here with thousands of other Australians to commemorate the 100th anniversary of the battle of Villers-Bretonneux as we pay our respects to our 45,000 countrymen who were killed during fighting on the Western Front.
 As the sun rises over the imposing memorial to Australia’s 11,000 missing from France, the strains of the Last Post will echo across the countryside, peaceful now, but the scene of a monumental Australian victory on Anzac Day 1918.
-After this moving ceremony we will enjoy a piece of Australia in the heart of the Somme – breakfast with the townspeople of Hamel.
-This town was liberated by Australian troops in July 1918, and we will be made very welcome by the local people.
-Following breakfast we will conduct a memorial service at the Australian Memorial Park near the town.
-This very special breakfast event is being conducted exclusively for Mat McLachlan Battlefield Tours, and is a wonderful highlight of the tour.
 Later in the morning we will begin our tour of the 1916 battlefields of the Somme.
 Our first stop will be the imposing Lochnagar Mine Crater, which was detonated beneath the German lines on the first day of the Battle of the Somme.
 Even though erosion has reduced the size of the crater it is still enormous – more than 100 meters across and 30 meters deep.
 We will then visit the village of Pozieres, scene of the most costly battle in Australia’s history.
 23,000 men were killed or wounded in six weeks’ fighting, and we will visit the scenes of their heroic sacrifice at the 1st Division Memorial and the Windmill.
 We will also have time to walk the battlefield with our historian, gaining a better understanding of the fighting that led to more Australian casualties than any other battle in our history.
-We will enjoy lunch at a local restaurant, then return to our hotel where our evening is free.
+We will enjoy lunch at a local cafe, then return to our hotel where our evening is free.
 (B, L)

-STAR INCLUSIONS: Anzac Day Dawn Service at Villers-Bretonneux – Exclusive breakfast with the townspeople of Hamel – Touring of the Somme battlefields – Lochnagar Mine Crater
+STAR INCLUSIONS: Anzac Day Dawn Service at Villers-Bretonneux – Touring of the Somme battlefields – Lochnagar Mine Crater

 Our last day in the footsteps of the Anzacs will see us return to the 1916 Somme battlefields, where we will visit the maze of trenches at the Newfoundland Memorial Park.
 The Newfoundland Regiment was almost wiped out here on the first day of the Battle of the Somme.
 We will then drive past the Ulster Tower, modelled on Helen’s Tower in Northern Ireland, before visiting the spectacular Thiepval Memorial, where the names of more than 72,000 British men missing from the Somme fighting are recorded.
 We will also see Mouquet Farm, scene of a costly advance by Australian troops in August 1916.
 We then return to Villers-Bretonneux, where we will visit Adelaide Cemetery, the place where Australia’s Unknown Soldier lay for 75 years before being returned to Australia in 1993.
 We will also visit the remarkable Victoria School, home to a wonderful small Australian museum, and where a sign in the playground entreats that the students ‘Do Not Forget Australia’.
 We will then return to the Australian National Memorial where we commemorated Anzac Day the previous day, to spend some peaceful time exploring the memorial, reading the names of the missing Australian soldiers and taking a last opportunity to pay our respects to the original Anzacs.
 We then farewell the battlefields and board our coach for the return trip to Paris.
 This evening we will enjoy a farewell dinner while cruising along the Seine River, a wonderful opportunity to see the landmarks of Paris bathed in light.
 (B, D)